nelsonfigueroa/nelson.cloud/content/posts/2022-11-16-fix-devise-errors-in-ruby-on-rails-7.md

 date = "2022-11-16"
 lastmod = "2022-11-16"
-categories = ["Ruby on Rails"] toc = true
+categories = ["Ruby on Rails"]
+ShowToc = true
+TocOpen = true
 +++

 In Ruby on Rails 7, Webpacker, Turbolinks, and UJS were [replaced with Import Maps and Hotwire](https://world.hey.com/dhh/rails-7-will-have-three-great-answers-to-javascript-in-2021-8d68191b).
 Honestly, I'm not much of a front-end guy so I didn't know what these changes meant for me exactly, so I decided to blindly upgrade a Ruby on Rails app for personal use.
 This resulted in issues with [Devise](https://github.com/heartcombo/devise).

 I noticed that some Devise actions were not working as intended.
 Specifically, the new user registration and logout actions were broken.
 The solution was to add a couple gems and then update some views.